HIGHCHOLESTEROL1/Patent-pull/README.md

-# Realistic-Man-calculator
+# Patent Pull
 This is a project purely for fun and made out of curiosity.
-This project intends to tell a user how common or rare a ideal male in their mind is.
+Project Scrapes data and displays information about a patent